Compute

 CPU-credit-based ECSs are suitable for the applications requiring baseline level of vCPU performance generally and burstable performance in case of traffic bursts.

-General computing-basic ECSs run based on CPU credits (do not incur additional costs).
-For more details, see General Computing-Basic ECSs.
+Currently, general computing S6 and general computing-basic T6 ECSs run based on CPU credits (no additional billing is incurred).
+For details about the specifications, see General Computing S6 and General Computing-Basic ECSs.

 Working Rules